ulrich-merkel/client-side-cache/README.md

 #### examples/ ####
-* Contains several generated html examples.
+* Contains several generated html examples, mainly for comparison reason.

 #### extras/ ####
 * Contains all additional scripts (like java files) which are maybe useful during the build process.

 #### src/ ####
-* Contains all folders and files for development.
+* Contains all folders and files for development (less/sass files, parts of the javascript application, html source files, images, etc.).

 #### src/js/ ####
 * Folder for javaScript client side caching source files.
 Here you will find all logic for handling html5 client side caching.